RosettaCommons/documentation/scripting_documentation/RosettaScripts/RosettaScripts.md

 </scorefxn1>
 ```

+The Set tag is optional and allows you to change certain scorefunction options, as discussed in the next section.

 #### Scorefunction Options

 One or more option can be specified per Set tag:

+-   aa\_composition\_setup\_file=(&string &string &string...) - One or more setup files for the aa_composition score term defining the desired amino acid composition.
+(For more about this score term, see [[the aa_composition score term documentation|AACompositionEnergy]]).
 -   exclude\_protein\_protein\_hack\_elec=(&bool) - Don't compute hack\_elec energies for protein-protein interactions (equivalent to the -ligand::old\_estat command line option for ligand\_dock/enzyme\_design)
 -   exclude\_DNA\_DNA=(&bool)
 -   exclude\_DNA\_DNA\_hbond=(&bool)